uharston/video-challenge/README.md

 ### Create a Playlist

-I used the "_all" matcher from the Wistia Javascript Player API to tap into the event callbacks and utilize the appropiate player methods to create a uniform playlist experience.
+I used the "_all" matcher from the Wistia Javascript Player API to tap into the event callbacks and utilize the appropriate player methods to create a uniform playlist experience.

 Embed links were leveraged to create a fluid playlist by setting playlistLinks=true to the first video.